tdpreece/custom_bootstrap_build_with_scss/README.md

 * Node

 ## Setting up
-I created a new directory for this project then crated a new node project by running a the following command and hitting Enter when presented with questions.
+I created a new directory for this project then crated a new node project by running the following command and hitting Enter when presented with questions.